MasterAlexH/ExoSearcher/README.md

-# Exoplanet-Research
+# ExoSearcher
-This builds a automatic system of identifyiing exoplanet
+This project builds a automatic system of identifyiing exoplanet